-Radiotherapy can make the bones brittle in the area of treatment (pelvis and hips).
+Radiotherapy can make bones brittle in the area you receive treatment (pelvis and hips).
 You may fracture your pelvis or hips months (or years) after radiotherapy.
-This is more likely if you have osteoporosis, but the risk is usually low.
+This is more likely if you have osteoporosis.
+However, the risk is usually low.